rundex0/rundex0/README.md

 - 🌱 I’m currently learning Javascript!
 - 📫 How to reach me: https://www.linkedin.com/in/nathan-carney9/
+- 🔭 I’m currently working on Personal Projects!
 <!--- - 🤔 I’m looking for help with ...
 - 👯 I’m looking to collaborate on ...

-- 🔭 I’m currently working on ...
 - 💬 Ask me about ... --->